apache/incubator-kie-tools/kie-wb-common-cli/kie-wb-common-cli-migration-tool/README.md

 Using the Tool
 --------------

-The tool is meant to operate on the `.niogit` directory of a workbench distribution. *IMPORTANT*: there should not be a running workbench using this directory when using the tool.
+The tool has two use cases.
+Either it can migrate a repository containing one or more workbench projects, or it can migrate the `.niogit` directory of a workbench distribution from the last version. *IMPORTANT*: there should not be a running workbench using this directory when using the tool.

 For the instructions below, these variables are assumed:

-* `$NIOGIT` is the path of your `.niogit` directory being migrated.
+* `$TARGET` is the path of your of your directory being migrated (either an `.niogit` or the root folder of a git repository).
 * `$TOOL_DIR` is the path to the directory installed in the previous section (i.e. `$INSTALL_DIR/kie-wb-common-cli-migration-tool-$VERSION/`).

 Simple Usage